Skip to content

 Positive side effect of relying on source maps

-This is why Sonda works with Vite, Rollup, esbuild, webpack, Rspack, and more bundlers coming soon.
+As a result, Sonda works seamlessly with Vite, Rollup, Rolldown, esbuild, webpack, Rspack, and even more bundlers supported in the future.

 Released under the MIT License.